Watchers Council – Coven Room – Moments Later

 Rowena looked left and then right.
 She noticed a man moving quickly toward them.
-She continued to stare in his direction until she saw him reach into his jacket and pull out a gun with a silencer and try to take aim on them through the crowd.
-Immediately Rowena drew her weapon, and Chris’s eyes widened.
+She continued to stare in his direction until she saw him reach into his jacket and pull out a gun with a silencer and attempt to take aim at them through the crowd.
+Rowena drew her weapon immediately, and Chris’s eyes widened.

 Not needing to be told twice, Chris ducked, and Rowena fired two shots at the man – one going into his forehead and the other into his chest.
 The passengers on the train began to scream and tried to run in various directions.

 Rowena grabbed Chris by the hand and then noticed two other men trying to work their way through the mob from the other direction.